 The procedure of the energy system analysis is shown in the diagram.
-The calculations are based on the small calculation described in the previous section, which is made simultaneously with the typing of input data in the input and cost tab sheets.
+The calculations are based on the small calculation described in chapter 4, which is made simultaneously with the typing of input data in the input and cost tab sheets.
 Next step consists of some initial calculations, which do not involve electricity balancing.
 Then the procedure is divided into EITHER a technical OR a market-economic simulation.
 The technical simulation minimises the import/export of electricity and seeks to identify the least fuel-consuming solution.
-On the other hand, the market-economic simulation identifies the least-cost solution on the basis of the business-economic costs of each production unit.
+On the other hand, the market-economic simulation unit.